-ArcIMS has four connectors:
+ArcIMS has several connectors:

 ArcIMS Servlet Connector.
 The ArcIMS Servlet Connector is the default connector for ArcIMS.
 This connector uses the servlet engine to provide a communication link between the Web server and the ArcIMS Application Server.
+This connector acts as a pass-through for ArcXML generated by the client application.

-A Web Map Server (WMS) Connector that processes WMS requests is contained in the ArcIMS Servlet Connector.
+A Web Map Server (WMS) Connector that processes WMS requests is included in the ArcIMS Servlet Connector.
 This connector allows any Open GIS Consortium WMS-compatible browser or client to access an ArcIMS service.
-ArcIMS is fully compliant with the WMS specification.
-The most recent version of the WMS Connector and a Web Feature Server (WFS) Connector can be downloaded from the ESRI Interoperability and Standards page.
+ArcIMS is compliant with the WMS specification.